leadweedy/gst-over-rpi/README.md

 # gst-over-rpi
-Passes a simple camera feed remotely over UDP on a local network.
+Passes a simple camera feed remotely over UDP on a local network using [GStreamer](https://gstreamer.freedesktop.org/).
 Built for and tested on Raspberry Pi hardware.

 `./run-gst.sh`
 ```